Coronavirus: Violent protests meet cruise ship full of Kiwis, Australians at Réunion Island

 "People feared for their safety."

+They had thrown bottles and stones while police had responded with tear gas, according to Imaz Presse Réunion, a local newspaper.

+Video from the scene also shows fires had been lit on the side of the road.
+One protester was reportedly arrested.

-The group of about two dozen protesters had only affected the main gates so passengers managed to make it on to the island through another gate.
-Pascoe said most locals on the island did not seem concerned about the virus.
+Only the main gates were affected so passengers managed to make it on to the island through another gate, Pascoe said.
+When he visited the markets most locals did not seem concerned about the virus.

 READ MORE